datacontroller/docs.datacontroller.io/docs/roadmap.md

 Where features are requested, whether there is budget or not, we will describe the work below and provide estimates.

-There are currently two features requested:
+There are currently three features requested:

 * Ability to restore previous versions (estimate - 6 to 9 days).
 Sponsor needed.
 * Ability to import complex excel data
+* Ability to make automated submissions

 ### Complex Excel Uploads